Amitanand983/LangChain-Summariser/README.md

 ## 🖥️ Usage

 1. **Start the app**: Open the app in your browser (default: `http://localhost:8501`).
-2. **Select Input**:
+2. **Input Content**:
    - Enter a YouTube URL for video summarization.
    - Paste a website URL to summarize webpage content.
    - Upload an audio file or document for transcription and summarization.
-3. **Click "Summarize the Content"**: The app will process the input and display the summary.
+3. **Summarize the Content**: Click "Summarize the Content" to generate a summary of the input.
+The app processes the input and displays a concise summary.
+4. **Chat with the Data**:
+   - Use the chat interface to ask questions about the summarized content.
+   - View responses with relevant sources displayed for transparency.

 ---

 ## 🛑 Known Limitations

-- **Token Limit**: Very large inputs (e.g., long videos or lengthy documents) may require chunking for processing.
+- **Token Limit**: Very large inputs (e.g., lengthy videos or documents) are chunked for processing, which may impact context consistency in summaries.
 - **YouTube Restrictions**: Videos with disabled transcripts cannot be processed.
-- **Model Dependency**: Relies on Groq's language model for summarization, requiring an active API key.
+- **Model Dependency**: Requires an active Groq API Key for the Gemma model.

 ---